duke-compsci290-spring2018/assignments-portfolio-jeyoung7/gallery/README.md

 Note:
 If you click on the image, that is enlarged to get a category, to get other photos you need to click and unclick whichever checkboxes are there.
 Also, the categories might only make sense to me.

+To enter one category slideshow mode, click on showAll and you will see a new slideshow with one category per filling.
+To go back to normal mode, click not category mode.

 Jacob Young